Author: John Glezellis

 Servo Arm and Linkage Basics

-Typically, it is best to begin by examining the possible servo arm options from the servo’s manufacturer.
+Begin by examining the possible servo arm options from the servo’s manufacturer.
 I prefer to use an aluminum servo arm that features a clamp around the servo’s output shaft, with an additional bolt to tighten the servo arm around the output shaft.
-SWB Manufacturing, JR Americas, and Hangar 9 all have this element incorporated within their servo arm designs, thus eliminating any slop from possible inconsistencies in the output shaft sizes.
+The following manufacturers incorporate this element into their servo arm designs, thus eliminating slop from possible inconsistencies in output shaft sizes:

 Hinging Fundamentals

 A servo may have difficulty centering if any type of binding exists on a hinged surface.
 During the hinging process, ensure that the knuckles of all hinges on a control surface are perfectly aligned with each other.
-It is important that all control surfaces move freely and that a minimal gap exists throughout the hinge line of each control surface.
+It is important that all control surfaces move freely and that a minimal gap exists along the hinge line.

 Travel Adjustment

 Radio manufacturers typically refer to the travel adjustment function as either adjustable travel volume (ATV) or end-point adjustment (EPA).
-This is a function that allows the end user to adjust the total travel of a servo in both directions.
-Properly using this capability is mandatory!
+This function allows the end user to adjust the total travel of a servo in both directions.
+Properly using this capability is mandatory.

 Many pilots tend to use extremely large servo arms to obtain large amounts of control surface deflection.
 By doing so, they actually decrease the percentages found within the ATV or EPA function so a specific servo will not bind and move the control surface beyond its physical limitations.
-This practice is not the proper way to go about this function.
-A servo has the best resolution, torque, and response when these values are maximized.
+This practice is not the proper way to use the function.
+A servo has the best resolution, torque, and response when ATV/EPA values are maximized.

-If it cannot move to the full range of motion and binds at the hinge line, do not decrease the ATV or EPA.
-Instead, start to move the clevis (or ball link) inward on the servo arm.
-This will not only result in a “bind-free” setup, but also improved resolution and more torque from the servo.
+If the servo cannot move to the full range of motion and binds at the hinge line, do not decrease the ATV or EPA.
+Instead, move the clevis (or ball link) inward on the servo arm.
+This will result in a bind-free setup, improved resolution, and more torque from the servo.

 Final Thoughts

-You have now learned about some of the setup fundamentals that are required for a properly tuned competition airframe.
-Always dedicate time both at the shop and at the field to evaluate an aircraft.
+You have now learned about some of the setup fundamentals required for a properly tuned competition airframe.
+Always dedicate time both in the shop and at the field to evaluate an aircraft.

 Attend an aerobatics competition or a judging seminar to learn more about proper setup and flying techniques.
-The knowledge you can learn from attending both is endless.
+The knowledge you can gain from attending both is endless.

-Please visit the IMAC website to see if a competition or seminar is close to you!
-After all, no matter how many years you have been involved in the competition scene, there is always something to learn from others.
+Please visit the IMAC website to see if a competition or seminar is close to you.
+No matter how many years you have been involved in the competition scene, there is always something to learn from others.
 This is what competition is all about!

 Until next time, fly hard!